Siddhj2206/Novel-Translator/README.md

 - Preserves terms with original language names in brackets

 **Note:**
-With the improved filtering, Gemini should now add far fewer unnecessary terms.
+With the better filtering, Gemini should now add far fewer unnecessary terms.
 Use `--strict_glossary` for even more aggressive filtering if needed.